Guide for Hikers : What to Wear on Hiking Trail

 This is one of the top destinations from this list, and in case you haven’t been here yet, it’s high time that you did so now.
 The well-preserved, vintage atmosphere of this settlement is something that you will fall in love with, a personal guarantee included.

-Bandipur is located in the Tanahun District of Nepal, 147 kilometres away from Kathmandu.
+Bandipur is located in the Tanahun District of Nepal, 147 kilometers away from Kathmandu.
 The Marsyangdi River lurks in the valley below this place.
 Moreover, heavily influenced by Newari architecture, the construction of buildings and streets with ‘slabs of silverish slate’.

 Its many attractions include the ThaniMai, Tindhara, Raniban, Sidha Cave, and the Ramkot Village